expander-dcn/expander-dcn.github.io/README.md

 * [Starfish: A Topology-Routing Co-Design for Small-Scale Data Centers](https://www.usenix.org/conference/nsdi26/presentation/zhou-starfish).
 Anchengcheng Zhou, Vipul Harsh, Sangeetha Abdu Jyothi, Maria Apostolaki, and P. Brighten Godfrey.
 23rd USENIX Symposium on Networked Systems Design and Implementation (NSDI), May 2026.

 * [RNG: Flat Datacenter Networks at Scale](https://arxiv.org/abs/2604.15261).
 Giacomo Bernardi, Ratul Mahajan, C. Seshadhri, Enrico Carlesso, Chinchu Merine Joseph, Saurabh Kumar, Pavan Manikonda, Luiza Popa, Randy Ram, Steven Robinson, Elizabeth Tennent.
 ArXiV, May 2026.
+  * Describes the first production deployment of random graphs (also the first deployment of any expander based data center) at Amazon Web Services, where it is "now the default datacenter network for most workloads at Amazon"
+  * Uses 45% fewer switches than fat trees (with a corresponding 45% cost reduction), while matching or exceeding fat tree performance
+  * Addresses deployment challenges: (1) spraypoint routing to provide diverse paths with limited router memory, (2) passive optical devices called ShuffleBoxes, used as intermediate panels to ease wiring and incremental addition of racks, (3) analytical models to assist operator capacity planning

 ## Theoretical Background

 * [Approximate Moore Graphs are good expanders](https://dl.acm.org/doi/10.1016/j.jctb.2019.08.003).
 Michael Dinitz, Michael Schapira, and Gal Shahaf.
 Journal of Combinatorial Theory Series B, Vol. 141, No. C, 2020.
 An earlier version appeared in ESA 2018.
   * Two major measures of topology optimality are (1) graph expansion and (2) approaching the Moore bound, which bounds the maximum number of nodes for a given degree and diameter.
 These have served as inspiration or explanation for data center and HPC network topology design.
-  * This paper showed that the two major measures of optimality are actually fundamentally connected: it is easily seen that good expanders have low diameter; here it is shown that graphs with low diameter (for a given number of nodes and degree) are also forced to be good expanders.
+  * Showed that the two major measures of optimality are actually fundamentally connected: it is easily seen that good expanders have low diameter; here it is shown that graphs with low diameter (for a given number of nodes and degree) are also forced to be good expanders.

 # Talks and Lecture Slides